Zanelle1705/Corigine_Assignment-/README.md

 # Corigine_Assignment2022

-This README file describes my program for Corigine's Recruitment Technical Assignment.
+This README file describes my (Zanelle Vorster) program for the Corigine Recruitment Technical Assignment.

 To extract the compressed tarball, please run the following command: